This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 Check how to Configure LDAP Authentication.

-If you use Active Directory or LDAP to authenticate users, you do not need to create the users manually.
-Instead they will be automatically created on the first login.
+If you use Active Directory, LDAP, Azure AD or SAML 2.0 to authenticate users, you do not need to create the users manually.
+Instead, they will be automatically created in the OutSystems database on the first login without storing any password data.

 Configure the Authentication of End-Users